 Fortunately, Lafayette River oyster habitat is making a comeback thanks to restoration work.
-It is all starting to add up.

 - Targeted local restoration projects include planting rain gardens, fixing leaky sewer lines, reducing runoff from homes, and picking up pet waste.